 You aren’t forced to only transfer a balance from an existing credit card either, you can actually transfer money directly to your bank account at the same 0% rate and use it to pay off any debt you may have.

-Also, there is a 1% fee that applies to any transfer you make at the promotional 0% rate.
-You’ll still be saving at least 19% over the full year.
+Also, there is a 3% fee that applies to any transfer you make at the promotional 0% rate.
+You’ll still be saving at least 19% over six months.

-After the promotion expires, that fee goes up to 3% and the annual interest rate goes up to 21.99%.
+After the promotion expires, the annual interest rate goes up to 12.99%.

 With this card you’ll also get 1.99% interest for 10 months on balance transfers with no annual fee.